felipec/sharness/API.md

     Public: The file extension for tests.
 By default, it is set to "t".

+### SHARNESS_ORIG_TERM

+    Public: The unsanitized TERM under which sharness is originally run

 ### test_set_prereq()

     Public: Define that a test prerequisite is available.